Rodrigo Jiménez de Rada: Biography

 He played a key role in the war against the Almohads and at the battle of Las Navas de Tolosa (1212).
 He was the moral leader of that war, which was considered in Europe as a crusade in which many European knights took part.
 He sent afterwards missionaries to Morocco.
 His archbishopric gained a lot of possessions throughout the Guadalquivir valley, especially around Quesada and received further generous donations from kings and lords.

 As archbishop of Toledo, he promoted the building of the cathedral and placed the first stone in 1226 (it was not completed until 1493), restored the dioceses of Baeza and Córdoba after the Christian conquest of those cities and defended the primacy of his see in Spain against the pretensions of Braga and Santiago.

 He promoted the cultural life of Toledo, a city that was the cultural entrepôt of Christian and Muslim civilizations during the Middle Ages.
 He ordered the translation of the Koran to Latin and composed a wide historiographic work.
 His De rebus Hispaniae, a general history of Spain, was very soon translated into Spanish and was very influential on the General History of Alfonso X.

-He died near Lyons while returning from a visit to the pope, and is interred in the monastery of Saint Mary of Huerta.
+He died near Lyon while returning from a visit to the pope, and is interred in the monastery of Saint Mary of Huerta.